brandiqa/spa-demo/README.md

 - [Page](https://github.com/visionmedia/page.js/) - SPA routing

 You can find the tutorial this demo comes with on [Sitepoint](https://www.sitepoint.com).

-This application also consumes data provided by [Alphavantage](https://www.alphavantage.co).
+This application consumes data provided by [Fixer.io](https://fixer.io).

 ## Requirements